qianjzhang/Uiowa-Thesis-Template/README.md

 https://www.overleaf.com/latex/templates/uiowa-thesis-dissertation/krrpgwczmstf
 The revised version adds committee members names, and reflects some changes in APA 7 style, especially the figure caption position.
 The revised version is also hosted at

+We will revise the template annually as needed.